Updated: 15 Nov 2024, 14:22+01:00

 The MVC pattern is flexible in the allowed interactions between Controller, View and Model.

-For example, the Model might notify the Controller, or the path from Controller to View might not exist in a particular implementation.
+For example, the Model might interact exclusively with the Controller bi-directionally - this is indeed how our example To-Do App is structured; or the path from Controller to View might not exist in a particular implementation.
 The illustration above shows just one example.

 4.2.
 The request-response pattern